yandaren/gonetio/README.md

 # gonetio

-a simple tcp netio lib go golang
+a simple tcp netio lib for golang

+# install

+get this package from [gonetio](https://github.com/yandaren/gonetio), then copy the decompressioned folder to your $GOPATH/src, and make sure that the folder name is 'gonetio' rather than 'gonetio-master' or anything others

 # examples
 - tcp client